Mastery Based Learning @ AFSE

 - Students receive timely, differentiated support based on their individual learning needs

-- Learning outcomes emphasize mastery skills and content that include application and creation of knowledge, along with the development of important skills and dispositions
+- Learning outcomes emphasize competency skills and content that include application and creation of knowledge, along with the development of important skills and dispositions

 Example: Use a compass and straightedge to bisect given segments and angles